duckback00/dxapikit/README.md

 - Masking_Powershell
 - language_examples

-The Windows PowerShell scripts utilize the provided JSON parser functions (or native JSON parser module after PowerShell version 3) while the Mac/Unix/Linux shell scripts require the jq command line JSON parser.
+The Windows PowerShell scripts utilize the native JSON parser, ConvertFrom-Json and ConvertTo-Json, commandlet modules after PowerShell version 3 (or provided functions for version 2.x) while the Mac/Unix/Linux shell scripts require the jq command line JSON parser.

 All shell scripts and some programming language examples require the curl command line library.